aswani521/RouteOptimizer/README.md

 # RouteOptimizer

 ### Colloborators
-- Toussiant Minett
+- Toussaint Minett
 - Aswani Nerella

 ##### Description
 * Route Optimizer helps users in optimizing the time spent by the users when they are on road.
 Eg: The app helps you in finding the suitable Gas station/Pharmacy which falls on the way from your office to home.
 * There are many real life applications for this, as travellers always want to run some errands on their way.

 #### User Stories #####
 #### MVP
 1)  Launch Screen: A simple screen with an icon/gif in the middle is presented to the user while we try to find out the location of the user in the background.

 2)  Search Screen: A Screen where the users enters his Start Location, end location & Search Term and Go button at the bottom